-A range of Computing skills and concepts are taught through the use of a topical project.
+A range of Computer Science skills and concepts are taught through the use of a topical project.
 The skills covered at Key Stage 3 include Internet Safety, databases, spreadsheets, graphics, word processing, problem solving, computational thinking, programming, game-making and web design.
 The emphasis is on students applying the skills they already have to solve problems and involves the development of new skills to augment the skills students currently have.

 We aim to equip students with the Computing and IT skills needed to enable them to become increasingly independent and effective users of computers wherever they need to use it.
 Computing and IT is a fast-moving and rich area and we aim to engage pupils in this subject to give them the ability to not only solve problems but also apply their IT skills across a wide range of subjects.